 All plans are subject to sufficient funds being available and whilst the Coronavirus pandemic will impact both income and investments, Trustees seek to continue the work of the Foundation to the best of their ability where it is safe to do so.

 Financial review

-The net surplus for the year before investment gains was £51,544 (2018 - net surplus £56,252).
+The net surplus for the year before investment gains was £21,671 (2019 - £51,544).